jmerlemeier/picto_hunt/README.md

 Teaching Staff: Nicholar Carignan (Lead Instructor), Lena Eivy (Assistant Instructor), Dan Le (Teaching Assistant).

 ### Dependencies
-dotenv, ejs, express, method-override, pg, superagent, and multer.
+dotenv, ejs, express, method-override, pg, superagent, google-cloud/vision, and multer.

 ### Daily Schedule
 8/29/19, Peter
-Spike: Confirming functionality of camera use - saving newly taken pic from mobile phone to server on computer.
+* Spike: Confirming functionality of camera use - saving newly taken pic from mobile phone to server on computer.

 8/30/19, All
-Shared spike with group, then showed Nick: Approved.
+* Shared spike with group, then showed Nick: Approved.
-Created Trello Board, separated tasks into backend and frontend.
+* Created Trello Board, separated tasks into backend and frontend.

 8/30/19, All
 * Discussed topics
 * Wireframes
 * User Stories
+* Server up and running

+9/3/19, All
+* Basic integration to Google Vision API, so that console output shows labels that correlate to the photo taken
+* Styling and EJS started
+* File Tree completed
+* Camera functionality
+* Logic for comparison of photos to item to find established and working

+9/4/19, All
+* Styling, including that for results page and nav bar.
+* Google API key issues regarding .env file formatting dealt with.
+* Front end gained access to results from photo analysis sent through Google Vision API.
+* Significant work on asynchronous events in the backend.
+* Database basic functionality achieved, with usernames added to database.

+9/5/19, All
+* Dealt with an issue of duplication of usernames in database
+* Achieved success with updating scores in the database and sending score and high scores over to front end
+* Fixed layout issues with all pages and improved usability for the user.
+* Randomizer of items to find and logic regarding points achieved.
+* Attempted to redeploy to Heroku with help of Cloudinary to store images, but without success.

-### Roles
+### Roles and Individual Goals
 Julie: PM and Head of Functionality
 James : polish piece for portfolio, head API integration.
 Sharina: Creating something functional and usable, use project week to pull together CTO